Colombo International Nautical and Engineering College

-CINEC Campus is Sri Lanka's private institute of higher education.
+The CINEC campus (pronounced /ˈsɪnɛk/ SIN-eck) is a Sri Lankan private institute of higher education.
 It is registered as a private limited liability company under the Companies Act.
-It is also the largest maritime educational training facility approved by the Directorate of Merchant shipping in Sri Lanka.
-Established in 1990, CINEC Campus is located in the quiet suburbs of Malabe with branches in Colombo, Jaffna and Trincomalee.
-Recently CINEC opened two overseas branches of the campus namely at Fiji and Seychelles.
+It is also the largest maritime educational training facility approved by the Directorate of Merchant Shipping in Sri Lanka.
+Established in 1990, The main CINEC Campus is located in Malabe with branches in Colombo (Metro Branch), Jaffna and Trincomalee.
+CINEC also opened two overseas branches in Fiji and the Seychelles.

-CINEC Campus caters to over 20,000 students annually, who follow a range of over 200 Educational and training programs.
+CINEC Campus caters to over 20,000 students annually, who follow a range of over 200 educational and training programs.
+However they specialize in their officer cadet programmes which include maritime sciences, marine electrical engineering and marine engineering.